 Students will usually hold a Postgraduate Diploma in Business Administration (or equivalent).

-If your first language is not English or your language of instruction at undergraduate level was not English you will be required to demonstrate English proficiency at a score of IELTS level 6.5 or its equivalent.
+If your first language is not English or your language of instruction at undergraduate level was not English you will be required to demonstrate English proficiency at an overall score of IELTS level 6.5 (or its equivalent) and no score below 6.0 in any category.

 For further details of our international English entry requirements, please visit our international pages.